Sparsa/bhim/Readme.txt

 # RUNNING BHIM:

 The benchmark examples published in the paper are stored in the directory called "Benchmarks in Paper".
-The benchmarks are of two types, Timed and unTimed.
-They are stored under two separate directories under "Benchmarks in Paper" directory named "Timed" and "unTimed" respectively.
+The benchmarks are of two types, "Timed" and "unTimed".
+They can be found under two separate directories under "Benchmarks in Paper" directory named "Timed" and "unTimed" respectively.

 BHIM can be executed as follows: